LispCookbook/cl-cookbook/process.md

 would be no problem since the resolution of all the symbols would be done correctly by the REPL thread.

-I have already posted a comprehensive post on eval-when and other advanced Common Lisp constructs.
-You can find them with a simple search in my blog (use the search box).

 ### Modify a shared resource from multiple threads